top of page

 Dr. Nora Volkow, director of the NIH’s National Institute on Drug Abuse, suggests that the first step is to become more aware of your habits so you can develop strategies to change them.
 One strategy Volkow suggests is to identify the places, people, or activities that are connected in your mind to certain habits, and then adjust your behavior toward those things.

-In summation, it can take anywhere from 18 to 254 days for a person to form a new habit, and an average of 66 days for a new behavior to become automatic.
-Everyone is different, as well as their life circumstances, reinforcing why this time frame may be so different for everyone.
+In summation, it can take anywhere from 18 to 254 days for a person to form a new habit and an average of 66 days for a new behavior to become automatic.
+Everyone is different, as well as their life circumstances, reinforcing why this timeframe may be so different for everyone.
 Some habits are easier to form than others, and some people may find it easier to develop new behaviors than others.
 Just know that the only timeline that matters is the one that works best for you.
-If you maximize all your efforts, have the confidence that you WILL achieve your goals.
+If you Maximize your efforts, have the confidence that you WILL achieve your goals.

 References